petershin/liferay-learn/docs/dxp/latest/en/building-applications/client-extensions/working-with-client-extensions.md

 Client extensions grouped together in a single project form a cohesive collection, packaged as a single, deployable unit when built.
 It's your decision as a developer to group client extensions together where it makes sense (e.g., to improve efficiency when they should work on related tasks).

 However, when you build client extensions in a single project together, they are associated with a Docker container that represents a workload particular to that project.
 This means that there are some restrictions on which kinds of client extensions can be grouped together.
-For example, [microservice client extensions](./microservice-client-extensions.md) cannot be grouped with other types of client extensions, because they represent a workload that runs as a microservice outside of your Liferay instance, which is incompatible with most other classifications.
+For example, [microservice client extensions](./microservice-client-extensions.md) cannot be grouped with most types of client extensions, because they represent a workload that runs as a microservice outside of your Liferay instance, which is incompatible with most other classifications (any except for configuration types).

 You can group client extensions together in these ways: